Deep Attention-guided Graph Clustering with Dual Self-supervision: Experiments

 \subsubsection{Soft Self-supervision Strategy}

-We compared the results in the second and third rows of each dataset to evaluate the effect of using the soft self-supervision (\textbf{SSS}) strategy.
-For example, on DBLP, the SSS strategy produces a 7.89\% improvement on ARI, 4.30\% on F1, 4.30\% on ACC, and 5.89\% on NMI, respectively.
-Such an impressive improvement is credited to the SSS strategy that refines the cluster assignment by minimizing a triplet Kullback-Leibler divergence loss to promote consistent distribution alignment among distributions $\mathbf{Q}$, $\mathbf{Z}$, and $\mathbf{P}$.
+We can validate the effectiveness of SSS by comparing the results of the fourth and sixth rows of each dataset in Table \ref{tab: AS}.
+Specifically, on DBLP, SSS produces 13.73\% improvement on ARI, 7.15\% on F1, 7.37\% on ACC, and 10.82\% on NMI.
+Such impressive improvement is credited to that the SSS strategy refines the cluster assignment by minimizing a Kullback-Leibler divergence loss to promote consistent distribution alignment among distributions $\mathbf{Q}$, $\mathbf{Z}$, and $\mathbf{P}$.